 - V-Series (V10000 or V5000) - X-Series modular chassis blade server (X10G) - Virtual appliance (VMware platform: ESXi v4.0 or later).

-The V-Series appliance can be configured in one of two security modes:
+The V-Series appliance can be configured in one security mode:

-- Email only (single mode) - Email and Web (dual mode)
+• Email only (single mode)

 Both the X10G security blade and the virtual appliance may be deployed only in Email mode.